Data-Driven Newsrooms –

 How can data, business intelligence and AI specifically help to optimise content, customer journeys and channel strategies?

 Data and AI offer the opportunity to tailor communication measures more precisely to visitors or users.
 A comprehensive database allows all touchpoints to be systematically analysed and coordinated.
-This enables, for example, customer journeys to be better understood, content to be personalised and optimised across channels.
+This enables, for example, customer journeys to be better understood, content to be personalised and optimised across all channels.

-AI can also help to recognise patterns, identify trends at an early stage or generate optimisation suggestions – for instance regarding publication times, formats or target audience segments.
-Business Intelligence helps to translate these insights into decisions in a structured and continuous manner.
+AI can also help to recognise patterns, identify trends at an early stage or generate optimisation suggestions – for instance, regarding publication times, formats or target audience segments.
+Business intelligence helps to translate these insights into decisions in a structured and continuous manner.

 Dashboards play a supportive role when they are embedded in a clear context and help the team make data-driven decisions faster and more effectively.
 A shared understanding of what lies behind the figures is therefore crucial – without this, dashboards are often misinterpreted or not used at all.